capwater4/subreddit-keyword-discord-notifier/README.md

 - Running the python script locally

 ### Docker Compose
-Run the above compose file and fill in the environment variables.
-That's it!
+Run the included compose file and fill in the environment variables in a .env file.

 ### Building Docker Locally
 Download all files above into 1 directory and build locally after filling out .env.

 ### Python Script
-Uses python 3.9, probably compatible with other versions.
+Uses python 3.11, probably compatible with other versions.
 Fill out .env within the same directory.

 ## Usage
 * By deafult, every 60 seconds the script will check the 10 most recent posts from your subreddit for keywords